sp6370/Fafnir/README.md

 # Fafnir
-A minimalistic key-value database implemented in Python.
+A minimalistic key-value database implemented in C.